DanielChalk/lemp-cookbook/README.md

 ## default

-This is the go to file if you want to install everything on a single host, otherwise use the recipes for the parts you need.
+This is the go to recipe if you want to install everything on a single host, otherwise use the recipes for the parts you need.

 ## mysql

-Depends on the mysql and database cookbooks
+Depends on the __mysql__ and __database__ cookbooks

 Some mysql cookbook attributes are overridden here for security and convenience

-- Creates the application database using the [lemp][database][name] or [lemp][app_name] attributes.
+- Creates the application database using the _lemp.database.name_ or _lemp.app_name_ attributes.
-- Creates a user for your application using [lemp][database][username] or [lemp][app_name] attributes.
+- Creates a user for your application using _lemp.database.username_ or _lemp.app_name_ attributes.
-- Grants the application database user access to the application database using [lemp][database][username], [lemp][database][name], [lemp][database][client] and [lemp][database][password].
+- Grants the application database user access to the application database using _lemp.database.username_, _lemp.database.name_, _lemp.database.client_ and _lemp.database.password_.

-In future this recipe will be hardened, restricting the application from running DDL queries.
+In future this recipe will be hardened, restricting the application from running DDL statements.
 Another database user will be created for this, you will need to configure your migrations to use this database user.

 ## nginx

-Depends on the nginx cookbook
+Depends on the __nginx__ cookbook

 Some nginx cookbook attributes are override here to remove the detault site.